Knowledge base

 1. Press the icon at the top right of the message reading window:

-It is also possible to set up a swipe gesture that would mark the swiped message as a favorite.
+It is also possible to define a swipe gesture that would lead to a favorite marking of the message swiped with one finger.

 Has this FAQ been helpful?